MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-D-Health-Information-Technology/part-170-Health-Information-Technology-Standards-Implementation-Specifications-Certification-Criteria-Certification-Programs-Health-Information-Technology/subpart-C-Certification-Criteria-Health-Information-Technology/section-170.315.md

 (F) Always insert leading zeroes before the decimal point for amounts less than one and must not allow trailing zeroes after a decimal point when a user prescribes medications.

-(4)-(5) [Reserved]
+(4)-(6) [Reserved]

-(6) *Data export*—(i) *General requirements for export summary configuration.* (A) Enable a user to set the configuration options specified in paragraphs (b)(6)(iii) and (iv) of this section when creating an export summary as well as a set of export summaries for patients whose information is stored in the technology.
-A user must be able to execute these capabilities at any time the user chooses and without subsequent developer assistance to operate.

-(B) Limit the ability of users who can create export summaries in at least one of these two ways:

-(*1*) To a specific set of identified users.

-(*2*) As a system administrative function.

-(ii) *Creation.* Enable a user to create export summaries formatted in accordance with the standard specified in § 170.205(a)(4) using the Continuity of Care Document document template that includes, at a minimum:

-(A) The Common Clinical Data Set.

-(B) *Encounter diagnoses.* Formatted according to at least one of the following standards:

-(*1*) The standard specified in § 170.207(i).

-(*2*) At a minimum, the version of the standard specified in § 170.207(a)(1).

-(C) Cognitive status.

-(D) Functional status.

-(E) *Ambulatory setting only.* The reason for referral; and referring or transitioning provider's name and office contact information.

-(F) *Inpatient setting only.* Discharge instructions.

-(iii) *Timeframe configuration.* (A) Enable a user to set the date and time period within which data would be used to create the export summaries.
-This must include the ability to enter in a start and end date and time range.

-(B) Consistent with the date and time period specified in paragraph (b)(6)(iii)(A) of this section, enable a user to do each of the following:

-(*1*) Create export summaries in real-time;

-(*2*) Create export summaries based on a relative date and time (*e.g.*, the first of every month at 1:00 a.m.); and

-(*3*) Create export summaries based on a specific date and time (*e.g.*, on 10/24/2015 at 1:00 a.m.).

-(iv) *Location configuration.* Enable a user to set the storage location to which the export summary or export summaries are intended to be saved.

-(7) *Security tags—summary of care—send.* Enable a user to create a summary record formatted in accordance with the standard adopted in § 170.205(a)(4) that is tagged as restricted and subject to restrictions on re-disclosure according to the standard adopted in § 170.205(o)(1) at the:

-(i) Document, section, and entry (data element) level; or
+(7) *Security tags—summary of care—send.* Enable a user to create a summary record formatted in accordance with the standard adopted in § 170.205(a)(4) that is tagged as restricted and subject to restrictions on re-disclosure according to the standard adopted in § 170.205(o)(1) at the document, section, and entry (data element) level.

-(ii) Document level for the period before December 31, 2022.

-(8) *Security tags—summary of care—receive.* (i) Enable a user to receive a summary record that is formatted in accordance with the standard adopted in § 170.205(a)(4) that is tagged as restricted and subject to restrictions on re-disclosure according to the standard adopted in § 170.205(o)(1) at the:

-(A) Document, section, and entry (data element) level; or
+(8) *Security tags—summary of care—receive.* (i) Enable a user to receive a summary record that is formatted in accordance with the standard adopted in § 170.205(a)(4) that is tagged as restricted and subject to restrictions on re-disclosure according to the standard adopted in § 170.205(o)(1) at the document, section, and entry (data element) level; and

-(B) Document level for the period before December 31, 2022; and

 (ii) Preserve privacy markings to ensure fidelity to the tagging based on consent and with respect to sharing and re-disclosure restrictions.